227th Infantry Division

-The 227th Infantry Division named "Rheinisch-Westfälische" was created on 26 August 1939 in Krefeld.
+The 227th Infantry Division named "Rheinisch-Westfälische" was a division of the German Wehrmacht during World War II created on 26 August 1939 in Krefeld.
 The division was deployed for the last time in February 1945 in the Tuchola Forest.

 Operational history

 Activation and the low countries

 The 227th Infantry Division was formed during the 3rd wave mobilization in August 1939 in Krefeld.
 Shortly thereafter it served with the 5th Army performing border protection in the Eifel region.
 In December 1939 it was assigned to the 6th Army and became a part of Army Group B in preparation for 'Fall gelb' (case yellow).
 In early 1940, motorcycle components of the Leibstandarte SS Adolf Hitler under Kurt Meyer were attached to the 227th Infantry Division during the preparations for the invasion of the Netherlands.
 The division took part in the invasion of the Netherlands and France in May–June 1940.
 As part of the X Army Corps of the 18th Army, it participated in the advance through Enschede and Deventer, and helped to capture the fort at Pannerden and the break through the Grebbe line.
 After the crossing of the IJssel the division advanced through Zwolle and Amersfoort.
 Shortly thereafter came the capitulation of the Netherlands.
 Following the victory in France the division performed occupation, security and coastal defense duties along the Normandy coast near Le Havre from July 1940 until December 1941.